frivolt/openrefinewiki/Installation-Instructions.md

     tar xzf google-refine.tar.gz
     cd google-refine
     ./refine
-this will start Google Refine and open your browser to its starting page.
+This will start Google Refine and open your browser to its starting page.

 **Shut down**: Press Ctrl-C in the shell.

 ## Running & Configuration
-By default (and for security reasons) Refine only listens to TCP requests coming from localhost (127.0.0.1).
-If you want to respond to TCP requests coming to any IP address the machine has, run refine like this from the command line
+By default (and for security reasons), Refine only listens to TCP requests coming from localhost (127.0.0.1).
+If you want to respond to TCP requests coming to any IP address the machine has, run refine like this from the command line:

-`./refine -i 0.0.0.0`
+    ./refine -i 0.0.0.0